tib6/AutomationTestsBDD/README.md

 7. SpecFlow.Plus.LivingDocPlugin (Version=3.9.57)
 Description: SpecFlow.Plus.LivingDocPlugin is a plugin for generating Living Documentation from your SpecFlow feature files.
 It creates dynamic reports that show the current status of your feature files and test results.
 Use Case: This plugin allows you to automatically generate reports (Living Documentation) that visualize the execution results of your SpecFlow scenarios, which is useful for reporting purposes and keeping your BDD documentation in sync with test execution.

+These packages together provide the foundation for automating UI testing using Selenium, running the tests using NUnit, defining tests in a BDD format via SpecFlow, and generating detailed reports.